pchansen/PracticalMachineLearning/Course_Project.md

 ## [1] FALSE
 ```

 The first variable "X" appears to be an index of the observations.
-The variable "user_name" seems to an id of the participant.
+The variable "user_name" is the id of the participant.
 The variables "raw_timestamp_part_1", "raw_timestamp_part_2" and "cvtd_timestamp" all seem to be date/time stamps.
 The variable "num_window" appears to be another index variable, perhaps for the group of observations within a particular time window for each participant.
 As these variables seem to be secondary to the recorded variables of interest they will therefore be removed from the subsequent analysis.

 ```r
 training.clean <- training.clean[,-c(1:6)]